|

 With skilled concrete pouring, you can also integrate custom features like built-in drainboards and trivets.

 While concrete is extremely durable, it needs to be re-sealed regularly, and the type of sealant used dictates how often that is.
-An acrylic sealant will need to be done every one to three years, whereas epoxy sealant will typically last ten years before it must be reapplied to avoid staining and cracking.
+Acrylic sealant needs to be done every one to three years, whereas epoxy sealant typically lasts ten years before it must be reapplied to avoid staining and cracking.
 The type of sealant you use also dictates the level of heat and scratch resistance.

 With regard to affordability, while materials are cheap, labor can be more expensive due to its handcrafted, custom nature.
-If re-sale is in your future, it may also be worth considering that concrete countertops may seem too industrial for future home buyers and be detracting from sellability.
+If re-sale is in your future, it may also be worth considering that concrete countertops may seem too industrial for future home buyers and detract from sellability.

 Balancing Aesthetic, Care, and Cost